ben-houghton-zz/AzureTextExtractionPipeline/keyphrasejsfunction.md

 ```
 You may see a few message in red, ignore these, the Node.JS modules will still be available to our Function.

+Set up an AppSetting like you did in the previous lab for the Text Analytics API key.
+Retrieve the API key for the Cognitive Services Text Analytics API and create a AppSetting called 'TextAnalyticsSubscriptionKey' where you can store the key as the AppSetting value.

+Next we need to edit the Function scaffold code to perform key word extraction.
+You can copy and paste the code below.

 ```javascript